-CA/RA provides authentication credentials to the CM proxy.
+6. CA/RA provides authentication credentials to the CM proxy.

 Depends on the agreement with the CA/RA, for example an initial authentication key (IAK) is agreed to be used in the enrolment protocol to get a certificate for the NF end-entity, the CA/RA sends IAK as the authentication credentials to the CM proxy.

-Editor’s Note: Details on the authentication credentials are FFS.
+NOTE 1: The Initial Authentication Key (IAK) is described in the RFC 4210 without details.
+As an example, the authentication credentials can be a one-time secret used by CA to authenticate the received certificate signing request (CSR) associated with the registered NF identity in step 5.

-CM proxy provides the NF about enrolment information and authentication materials.
+7. CM proxy provides the NF about enrolment information and authentication materials.

 The enrolment information includes enrolment protocol, CA/RA details and registered NF identities in step 5.